 Across the island as a whole, a different sub-clade the M269 pattern is predominant, while the M222 pattern is found in 8.2% or one man in twelve.

 The Trinity College study also found that about one in ten men in the west or central areas of Scotland have the so-called Niall of the Nine Hostages gene.

-So, too, do about one in fifty New Yorkers of European heritage, reflecting three centuries of Irish emigration to North America.
+So, too, do about 1-in-50 New Yorkers of European heritage, reflecting three centuries of Irish emigration to North America.